RocksDB

 RocksDB is a high performance embedded database for key-value data.
-It is a fork of Google's LevelDB optimized to exploit many CPU cores, and make efficient use of fast storage, such as solid-state drives (SSD), for input/output (I/O) bound workloads.
+It is a fork of Google's LevelDB optimized to exploit multi-core processors (CPUs), and make efficient use of fast storage, such as solid-state drives (SSD), for input/output (I/O) bound workloads.
 It is based on a log-structured merge-tree (LSM tree) data structure.
-It is written in C++ and provides official language bindings for C++, C, and Java; alongside many third-party language bindings.
-RocksDB is open-source software, and was originally released under a BSD 3-clause license.
-However, in July 2017 the project was migrated to a dual license of both Apache 2.0 and GPLv2 license, possibly in response to the Apache Software Foundation's blacklist of the previous BSD+Patents license clause.
+It is written in C++ and provides official language bindings for C++, C, and Java.
+Many third-party language bindings exist.
+RocksDB is free and open-source software, released originally under a BSD 3-clause license.
+However, in July 2017 the project was migrated to a dual license of both Apache 2.0 and GPLv2 license.
+This change helped its adoption in Apache Software Foundation's projects after blacklist of the previous BSD+Patents license clause.

 RocksDB is used in production systems at various web-scale enterprises including Facebook, Yahoo!, and LinkedIn.

 Features

 RocksDB, like LevelDB, stores keys and values in arbitrary byte arrays, and data is sorted byte-wise by key or by providing a custom comparator.

 RocksDB provides all of the features of LevelDB, plus: